bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 ..note ::
   We assume here mngt1.yml playbook exist.
-You may have used another name for it: managements.yml, management1.yml, etc. Please adapte these instructions to your own environment.
+You may have used another name for it: managements.yml, management1.yml, etc. Please adapt these instructions to your own environment.

 .. code-block:: text